Kong/docs.konghq.com/app/_hub/kong-inc/jwt-signer/index.md

     `config.access_token_introspection_endpoint` and/or `config.channel_token_introspection_endpoint`.
 ---

-## Signing Key Management
+## Manage key signing

-If you specify `config.access_token_keyset` or `config.channel_token_keyset` with either `http://` or `https://` prefix, it will mean that token signing keys are externally managed (by you), and in that case the plugin will load the keys just like it does for `config.access_token_jwks_uri` and `config.channel_token_jwks_uri`.
-If the prefix is not `http://` or `https://` (e.g. `"my-company"` or `"kong"`), Kong autogenerates JWKS for supported algorithms.
+If you specify `config.access_token_keyset` or `config.channel_token_keyset` with either an `http://` or `https://` prefix, it means that token signing keys are externally managed by you.
+In that case, the plugin loads the keys just like it does for `config.access_token_jwks_uri` and `config.channel_token_jwks_uri`.
+If the prefix is not `http://` or `https://` (such as `"my-company"` or `"kong"`), Kong autogenerates JWKS for supported algorithms.

 External JWKS specified with `config.access_token_keyset` or `config.channel_token_keyset` should also contain private keys with supported `alg`, either `"RS256"` or `"RS512"` for now.
 External URLs that contain private keys should be protected so that only Kong can access them.
-Currently, Kong doesn't add any authentication headers when it loads the keys from external endpoint, so you have to do it with network level restrictions.
-If it is a common need to manage private keys externally instead of letting Kong to autogenerate them, we can add another parameter for adding authentication header (possibly similar to `config.channel_token_introspection_authorization`).
+Currently, Kong doesn't add any authentication headers when it loads the keys from an external endpoint, so you have to do it with network level restrictions.
+If it is a common need to manage private keys externally instead of allowing Kong to autogenerate them, we can add another parameter for adding an authentication header (possibly similar to `config.channel_token_introspection_authorization`).

 The key size (the modulo) for RSA keys is currently hard-coded to 2048 bits.

-## Consumer Mapping
+## Consumer mapping

 There are several parameters that provide a way to do consumer mapping: